canonical/cloud-init/doc/rtd/reference/datasources/upcloud.rst

 *******

 The `UpCloud`_ datasource consumes information from UpCloud's `meta-data service`_.
-This meta-data service serves information about the running server via HTTP over the address ``169.254.169.254`` available in every DHCP-configured interface.
+This instance metadata service serves information about the running server via HTTP over the address ``169.254.169.254`` available in every DHCP-configured interface.
 The meta-data API endpoints are fully described in `UpCloud API documentation`_.